 - All employees must comply with its provisions.
-Any officer, director, or employee violating the Code may be subject to discipline, including demotion or dismissal - All employees have a duty to report all suspected violations of the Code or other potentially unethical behaviour by anyone, including officers, directors, employees, agents, customers, suppliers, contractors and subcontractors to the Risk and Compliance Officer. - Employees in management positions are personally accountable for their own conduct and the conduct of those reporting to them. - No employee has the authority to direct, participate in, approve, or tolerate any violation of the Code. - Any employee who has guestions about the application of the Code should consult with the Compliance Officer.
+Any officer, director, or employee violating the Code may be subject to discipline, including demotion or dismissal. - All employees have a duty to report all suspected violations of the Code or other potentially unethical behaviour by anyone, including officers, directors, employees, agents, customers, suppliers, contractors and subcontractors to the Risk and Compliance Officer. - Employees in management positions are personally accountable for their own conduct and the conduct of those reporting to them. - No employee has the authority to direct, participate in, approve, or tolerate any violation of the Code. - Any employee who has questions about the application of the Code should consult with the Compliance Officer.

 The Code of Ethics addresses in detail the conflict of interest topic and management conducted dedicated campaigns, in order to collect all potential conflicts, address them with recommendations, raise employees' awareness of risks deriving from conflict of interest and reporting requirements.
-The 2023 campaign covered, besides employees, the Company's Directors and key collaborators such as outsourced Property Managers and Project Managers.